openplans/shareabouts/doc/README.md

 ------------------------------------

 For local development, your best bet is to use OpenPlans' hosted API.
-Go to [api.shareabouts.org](http://api.shareabouts.org) and request access.
+Go to [data.shareabouts.org](http://data.shareabouts.org) and request access.

 Alternatively, install and run the back-end API service yourself.
 To do so, you will want clone the [Shareabouts API](https://github.com/openplans/shareabouts-api).

-You'll want to run it on a separate port; we usually use 8001.

 Configuration
 --------------